Beloth/Ostston/Next/Notes.md

 1 Packmaster + 2 Hell wolves (2000xp)

 They are headed to Iradell (avoiding Ostston so not to have to pay the new tax).
 Taking metal works as well as some refined metals.
 If pressed will also tell the group that they have several uncut gems that.
+(Garnets * 10 (100gp), Topaz * 5 (500gp), Star Ruby *2 (1000gp) Ruby (5000gp)

 Willing to trade with discount (10%) if the party was successful in helping them beat the devils If haggle